wikimedia/composer-merge-plugin/README.md

 ### Updating sub-levels `composer.json` files

-In order for Composer Merge Plugin to install dependencies from updated or newly created sub-level `composer.json` files in your project you need to run the command:
+for Composer Merge Plugin to install dependencies from updated or newly created sub-level `composer.json` files in your project you need to run the command:

 ```
 $ composer update